Published 31 Jan 2023

 Technology Used to Document Distribution Agreement

 Traditionally, distribution agreements are drafted and shared in paper form.
 Recordkeeping takes up plenty of space and documents are prone to damage and loss.
 Losing a distribution agreement can lead to unsupported legal claims in case of accusations or complaints.
-Downloading iAuditor by SafetyCulture, a mobile-ready recordkeeping app can help avoid these problems.
-With iAuditor, you can:
+Downloading SafetyCulture (formerly iAuditor), a mobile-ready recordkeeping app can help avoid these problems.
+With SafetyCulture, you can:

 - document distribution agreements using a handheld device;